-Remark 1: Different from the usual cloaking picture (Pendry et al. 06, Leonhardt 06, Greenleaf et al. 09). \rightarrow Less ambitious but doable without fancy materials (and relevant in practice).
-Remark 2: Different from the perturbative techniques we have used in the past based on variants of the implicit functions theorem.
+Remark 1: Different from the usual cloaking picture (Pendry et al. 06, Leonhardt 06, Greenleaf et al. 09). → Less ambitious but doable without fancy materials (and relevant in practice).

 Here the (big) obstacle is given, we want to compensate its scattering.